buddycloud/buddycloud.com/slate/source/includes/_accounts.md

 Argument   | Required | Notes
 ---------- | -------- |------------
-username   | True     | Must contain a domain element that matches the virtual host. password   | True     | The API is agnostic to password strength requirements. email      | False    | An Email address to receive push notifications and password resets.
+`username`   | true     | Must contain a domain element that matches the virtual host.
+`password`   | true     | The API is agnostic to password strength requirements.
+`email`      | false    | An Email address to receive push notifications and password resets.

 ##Create User